 Andrew played the role of Marius in both seasons of Les Misérables with the Gilbert & Sullivan’s Society in 2008 and 2009, and he is overjoyed to be coming back for yet another season with them only this time as the infamous Javert – a role he has coveted since he was little!

-Benji Riggs is 18 years old and has been performing from a very young age.
 His first lead role was as Joseph in Joseph and the Amazing Technicolour Dreamcoat with Shane Davidson Presents age 10.
-Since then he has played many leads for Swell Productions, Adelaide Youth Theatre, Scotch College and the Independent Theatre Company, as well as professionally for Heaps Good Productions, and SINGular Productions.
-Benji has also been in the ensemble for the State Opera of South Australia, Windmill and the Australian Ballet Company.
+Since then, he has performed with many local theatre companies, including Swell Productions, Adelaide Youth Theatre, Scotch College and Independent Theatre, as well as professionally for Heaps Good Productions, and SINGular Productions.
+Adding to his credits are performances with the State Opera of South Australia, Windmill and the Australian Ballet Company.

 Brendan has performed in shows for most theatre companies in SA.
 Favourite Roles include Wilbur in Hairspray, Bert in Mary Poppins and Danny Maguire in Xanadu.
 He can be seen next in Guys and Dolls as Nathan Detroit with G&S SA.
 He has been in the chorus for many shows, worked backstage on just as many and Directed The 25th Annual Putnam County Spelling Bee for AYT.
 He will be directing two shows next year, Bob's your Auntie for Tea Tree Players and Catch Me if You Can for Marie Clark (big challenges ahead)!